NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 Or are we?

-For programming languages that only allow one return value, we can look into packing our `bool` and the auxiliary value into a `pair` or an `n-tuple` (it's arity-based generalisation).
+For programming languages that only allow one return value, we can look into packing our `bool` and the auxiliary value into a `pair` or an `n-tuple` (its arity-based generalisation).

 This used to be harder, but nowadays most programming languages offer more mathematical primitives in their standard libraries.

 For example, adapting our example above to something like Kotlin: